Golo Mann: Political engagement

 Asked in 1965 by the television interviewer Günter Gaus how in the last days of the Weimar Republic he had avoided being pulled like so many of his generation to the political extremes of either the right or left, Mann suggested it had been a matter not only of analysis but also of temperament.
 Figures like Calvin or Robespierre, Trotsky or Lenin, he had "always hated".
 Mann described his own outlook as broadly conservative.
-But conservatism too he rejected when presented as an "ism"—when represented by those believed they had a monopoly of truth (as if they had "eaten the truth with a spoon").
+But conservatism too he rejected when presented as an "ism"—when represented by those who believed they had a monopoly of truth (as if they had "eaten the truth with a spoon").

 By conservative, Mann understood a particular stance (Haltung), or tendency of thought.
-It is an assessment of human nature sufficiently pessimistic to reject utopian belief in the reliable goodness or reason of man and, accordingly, can appreciate of inherited ties, even if irrational, so long as "they bind people and give them a moral and spiritual home."
-It is not an attitude Mann identified in party-political terms: he might "very well be able to vote Social Democratic" without seeing contradiction in himself having these basic conservative tendencies.
+It is an assessment of human nature sufficiently pessimistic to reject utopian belief in the reliable goodness or reason of man and, accordingly, can appreciate the value of inherited ties, even if irrational, so long as "they bind people and give them a moral and spiritual home."
+It is not an attitude Mann identified in party-political terms: he might "very well be able to vote Social Democratic" without seeing any contradiction in himself having these basic conservative tendencies.

 In early years of the Federal Republic, Mann praised Konrad Adenauer for his policy of seeking reconciliation and integration with France and alliance with the United States.
 In time, however, he came to criticise the Chancellor's commitment to German unification as largely rhetorical.
 Later still, believing that the post-war territorial settlement had to be accepted as "an accomplished fact", he supported the Ostpolitik of Willy Brandt as foreign minister (1966–1969) and then as the new Social-Democratic Chancellor (1969–1974).
 He would sometimes even ghostwrite for Brandt.
 But he was to emphasise that as an acknowledgement of "hard facts that can no longer be changed", his support of diplomatic recognition of Europe's post-war division was "more conservative than revolutionary".